 Short-term term rentals are properties which are leased on a nightly, weekly, monthly, or seasonal basis.
-Short-term rental income received directly from a home-sharing service (such as Airbnb or VRBO) or property management services may be used for qualification when any of the following requirements are met:
+Short-term rental income received directly from a home-sharing service (such as Airbnb or VRBO) or property management services may be used for qualification when either of the following documentation requirements is met:

-- 12 months evidence of receipt via the home-sharing service or property management company. - Receipt must identify the subject property/unit and all rents collected for the previous 12-months.
-Rental income used will be net of any management or vendor fees. - Property ownership report obtained and proof of property listing on service provider website. - Bank statement deposits clearly evidencing short-term rental deposits. - Bank statement deposits must be supported by rental records for subject property/unit to support the monthly rental activity for the previous 12-months. - Property ownership report obtained and proof of property listing on service provider website. - Appraisal Form 1007 or Form 1025, or a short-term rental narrative reflecting short-term market rents, prepared by the appraiser. - Short-term rental market data must include multiple sources such as Air B&B, VRBO, Air DNA, etc. (Air DNA is acceptable when accompanied by additional sources listed above).
+- 12 months evidence of receipt via the home-sharing service or property management company. - Receipt must identify the subject property/unit and all rents collected for the previous I2 months.
+Rental income used will be net of any management or vendor fees. - Property ownership report obtained and proof of property listing on service provider website. - Bank statement deposits clearly evidencing short-term rental deposits. - Bank statement deposits must be supported by rental records for subject property/unit to support the monthly rental activity for the previous 12 months. - Property ownership report obtained and proof of property listing on service provider website.

-A 20% expense factor will be applied to gross rents (after management/vendor fees) to account for operational costs associated with managing short-term rental properties such as marketing, cleaning, furnishing, vacancy, etc.
+A 20% expense factor will be applied to gross rents (after management/vendor fees) to account for operational costs associated with managing short-term rental properties such as marketing, cleaning, furnishing, etc.